Frequently Asked Questions

 - What if my child is taking FLVS courses through another school or homeschool?

 Most courses in progress will continue as usual.
-If your child is taking a course though a district franchise, your child will be able to continue the course if it is also offered at FLVS Flex.
+If your child is taking a course though a district franchise, your child may be able to continue the course if it is also offered at FLVS Flex.

 When changing your child's school of record (see How do we sign up? above), you may receive an email from FLVS stating that you need to review your current enrollments with the new Physical School Guidance counselor.
 We will contact you if there are any issues that need to be addressed.